JoshSchoen/vcl-quickstart/create-users/README.md

 - Access to a VantageCold Lake Environment.
 Creating an environment is easy, here's a [tutorial]() to get you started.
 - Appropriate privileges or access to an account with sufficient permissions to create users.

-## Step 1: Access the VantageCold Lake Environments Database
+## Step 1: Access the VantageCould Lake Environments Database
 Use VantageCould Lake Console Editor a Teradata SQL client, command-line tool or  to connect to the Environments database where you want to create the user.
 Provide the necessary connection details, `Server name`, `username`, `password`